Double Butterfly Spread: Setup and Example

 Is this a beginner or an advanced option strategy?

 The double butterfly option strategy is an advanced strategy as it requires an understanding of how options work as well as complicated calculations to set up the positions.
-It may not be suitable for beginners as it is a riskier strategy than other options strategies.
+It may not be suitable for beginners.
+The loss is capped at the net debit paid, so this is a defined-risk trade, but the price windows that pay are narrow and losing the whole debit is a common outcome rather than a rare one.

 In what situation will I use this strategy?